dustinpfister/blog_posts/_posts/js-event-object.md

 So there is this thing going on that is called event bubbling, and you might be asking yourself is there a way to stop this from happening?
 The answer is yes and the method of interest with that in the vent object is the [stopPropagation method](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopPropagation).

-### 3.1 - The current target property of an event object
+### 3.1 - Using the current target property of an event object for a hander that will be attched to each child

 The current target property of an event object is the current target for the current call of an event handler, rather than the target element where the event has started.
 So if I want to use the current target property in this example then I will want to attach an event handler for each element, and I will want to call the stop propagation method for each handler.